By: Tim Colby on January 10, 2022

 It's a security-focused world these days.
 Many of us are still working remotely — if not full time, at least partially — and this opens up a lot of new avenues for malfeasance from the hacker community.

 As a senior systems engineer, I understand the vital importance of properly balancing security with productivity.
 If you talk to our security engineers they would say they prefer a locked-down, zero-access policy, but that's not going to work in a real-world scenario.

 We have to find security solutions that work without being a hindrance.
-These include multi-factor authentication (MFA), strong passwords, rotating passwords; and we have to take the time to educate our customers, and their user base.
+These include multi-factor authentication (MFA) and strong passwords.
+But for any security solution to be effective, we also have to take the time to educate employees, customers, and their user base.

 It’s not just about the stakeholders in the company that we deal with on a regular basis, but those end users.
 They're ultimately who we work for because it's our job to make sure they can get their job done.

 So education becomes just as important as rolling out the security solution.
 The fact is that change is uncomfortable for people.
 It's important for people using the technology to be comfortable with it.
 Your IT organization needs to explain the technology, make sure you know how to use it, and be there as a resource if you have questions or need help.

 Whether you work with an internal or external IT provider, I encourage you to call your support team if you run into issues or something's not working right, or you're just not sure if you're doing things correctly.

 Related article: Everything You Need To Know About IT Service Tickets